 That’s why it’s mostly folks who aren’t white that are dieing from lack of clean water.
 That’s why I’m super glad that the UN and the international community have finally recognized that clean water is a basic human right.
 Stephen Harper and his white Christian Conservatives tried to stop water from being recognized as a right in 2008.
 But in 2010, water was finally recognized as a basic human right.
 Rights can seem empty, of course, if they don’t come with responsibilities and actionable-action-actions.

 And here’s the thing that is complicated about the widget that I’m about to post on my blog for Blog Action Day.
 There’s a face of a small brown child on the widget.
 This is fitting because it’s brown folks who suffer disproportionately from our colonial contexts.
 And it’s mostly brown folks who suffer from lack of clean water.
 And it’s strategic because children are cuter than adults.
-But it can also play in to some messed up assumptions that Canadians and Americans have about “third world” countries or “cultures of poverty” or some other ill-framed conceptual frameworks.
+But it can also play in to some messed up assumptions that white folks have about “third world” countries or “cultures of poverty” or some other ill-framed conceptual frameworks.
 I can’t unravel the paradoxes of international development, colonization, the various genocides that have occurred on Canadian soil, or the communications industry here.
 It’s too much.

 But I re-commit to trying to do that more in my daily life.